markaspot/markaspot/modules/markaspot_service_provider/README.md

 This module handles the service provider side of the service request workflow, allowing external service providers to:

-- Receive notification emails when assigned to service requests
 - Access a dedicated response form at `/service-response/{uuid}`
 - Submit completion notes and mark requests as completed
 - Support multiple completions with reassignment workflow
+- Receive notifications via ECA (Event-Condition-Action) rules

 ## Features